mozilla/fxa-deployment/README.txt

   awsboxen deploy -c ./LoadTestStack loadtest-lcip-org

+when you're done with a deployment, you can save money by tearing it down like this:

+  awsboxen teardown loadtest-lcip-org

 Right now all the build steps are scripted as shell scripts; they should be ported over to puppet or chef or whatever is going to be used longer-term.